-Its generally accepted that Lamingtons are named after Lord Lamington, the state of Queensland's eighth governor, to feed unexpected visitors and use up left over sponge cake in the late 1800's.
+It's generally accepted that Lamingtons are named after Lord Lamington, the state of Queensland's eighth governor, to feed unexpected visitors and use up leftover sponge cake in the late 1800s.
 The recipe for Lamingtons has been found in the Queensland Country Life newspaper as early as 1900.

 To jam or not to jam?
-Traditional lamingtons are made without jam but are some times filled with jam and cream.
+Traditional lamingtons are made without jam but are sometimes filled with jam and cream.
 I've included a strawberry sauce in this lamington ice cream for extra yumminess but if you wanted to go for a more traditional lamington flavor you could leave it out.

 Full cream milk: is best for this recipe.
 It needs to have a fat content of around 3.5%.
-I don't recommend using low fat milk, it will make your ice cream icier.
+I don't recommend using low-fat milk, it will make your ice cream icier.

-Sugar: white sugar is best in this recipe.
+Sugar: granulated or white sugar is best in this recipe.
 You could use castor sugar if you prefer.
 I don't recommend using other types of sugar, they will be hard to dissolve and will compete with the flavors in this ice cream.

 Vanilla extract: sometimes also called vanilla essence, depending on where you live.
 You can use either, or imitation vanilla essence, depending on your preference and budget.

 Tapioca starch: is a natural and accessible way of both thickening and stabilizing the ice cream.
-If you can't get tapioca starch you can use arrow root powder or corn flour in the same volume.
+If you can't get tapioca starch you can use arrowroot powder or corn flour in the same volume.

 Glucose syrup: also called confectioner’s glucose.
 You can get in from specialty baking shops, online and some supermarkets.
 A small amount of glucose syrup helps lower the freezer point of ice cream and improves the texture and scoop-ability of the ice cream.
 In this recipe it also helps keep both the strawberry sauce and chocolate sauce scoopable and not to icy.

 You can substitute with the same amount of light corn syrup or powdered dextrose.
-Measure carefully, preferably using a digital kitchen scale, and don't add to much or your ice cream will melt in a red hot minute!
+Measure carefully, preferably using a digital kitchen scale, and don't add too much or your ice cream will melt in a red hot minute!

 Strawberries: I use beautiful fresh ripe strawberries in this recipe.
 If you can't get fresh you could try using frozen but you will need to test your sauce and add more sugar if needed if the strawberries weren't super ripe when frozen.